brigadecore/brigade/docs/content/topics/project-developers/secrets.md

 scripts, and then passing that information into the jobs that need them.

 This is accomplished by associating secrets with a given project, which the project's script can then access as needed.
-Secrets are persisted on the substrate in the project namespace.
+Secrets are persisted only on the substrate in the project namespace and are not stored in Brigade's backing database.

 ## Adding a Secret to Your Project